martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ## Matching an IP Address Portion {#verify-ip}

-An IP-ID matches based on comparing the bytes of the reference identity to the bytes contained in the iPAddress subjectAltName.
+An IP-ID matches based on an octet-for-octet comparison of the bytes of the reference identity with the bytes contained in the iPAddress subjectAltName.
 The iPAddress field does not include the IP version, so IPv4 addresses are distinguish from IPv6 addresses only by their length (4 as opposed to 16 bytes).